 Tags: financial, legal, medical, Native American Intercultural Congregational Support, north dakota, oceti sakowin, pcusa, presbyterian, standing rock, support, winter

-Ministries: Racial Equity & Women’s Intercultural Ministries, Presbyterian Peacemaking Program, Native American Intercultural Congregational Support, Gender & Racial Justice, Environmental Ministries, Compassion, Peace and Justice
+Ministries: Racial Equity & Women’s Intercultural Ministries, Presbyterian Peacemaking Program, Native American Intercultural Congregational Support, Gender & Racial Justice, Sustainable Living & Earth Care Concerns, Compassion, Peace and Justice